Ginger is one of the world’s most commonly used flavoring agents. It can add zest and freshness to any meal.

 Ginger for Treating Joint Pain

 Joint pain is something that most people deal with throughout the process of aging.
-While joint pain is often manageable and minor, for some people it can be moderate to severe, and even debilitating.
+While joint pain is often manageable and minor, for some people it can be moderate or severe, and even debilitating.

 Osteoarthritis is a condition that usually develops in middle age.
 It is characterized by pain and stiffness in the joints of the hips, hands, and knees.
 Rheumatoid arthritis is another common condition that can affect the feet.
 It causes inflammation and deformities.
-When highly progressed, rheumatoid arthritis can cause a loss of full mobility.
+When advanced, rheumatoid arthritis can cause a loss of full mobility.

 If you are experiencing pain and inflammation in your lower legs, it could be a sign that you’ve developed rheumatoid arthritis.